Tips for Packaging High-Value Parcels, E-commerce, and More: 2026 Guide

 • Reel or scissors

-• Flat surface for working
+• Flat work surface

-Test 1: Shaking the package (Mandatory)
+Test 1: Shaking the Package (Required)

-2. Lift it up to chest height.
+2. Lift it to chest height

 Expected result: